 Michael serves as a primary research and analytical resource for Innovations and its partners with a focus on market assessment of new medical technologies.
 Prior to joining the Clinic, he spent more than 11 years at Health Research International, an independent medical market research and consulting firm, most recently as Vice President.
 This experience entailed working closely with a broad range of medical technology firms from local start-ups to multinationals.
 Michael earned a BA in business administration (cum laude, Marketing major) from the Richard T. Farmer School of Business at Miami University.

-Susan Bernat is responsible for the strategic planning, development and implementation of Communications, Marketing and Technology Systems Infrastructure & Integration for Cleveland Clinic Innovations.
-Susan is also responsible for the development and implementation of the annual Medical Innovation Summit.
+Susan Bernat is the General Manager of Strategic Marketing for Cleveland Clinic Innovations.
+In this capacity, Susan oversees the strategic planning, development and implementation of marketing and communications initiatives for CCI.
+Susan is also responsible for the vision and execution of the annual Medical Innovation Summit.
 Prior to assuming this role in January 2014, Susan was the Director, Operations & Finance for CCI since November 2004.
 She was responsible for all fiduciary management including fiscal planning and other related financial activities.
 Susan also assists with establishing and implementing strategic goals and oversees long-range facilities planning.
 She served as the Director of Finance for the GCIC with responsibilities including development and implementation of strategy for ensuring financing of the GCIC consortium operations and management of financial performance and budgets.
 Prior to joining CCI, she was responsible for budget and contract negotiations within cardiology research at Cleveland Clinic.
 She received her undergraduate degree in Accounting from Kent State University, and an MBA from Cleveland State University.